 The Clarion Alley Mural Project (CAMP) began in 1992 when a group of volunteer artists took inspiration from the nearby Balmy Alley’s socially-engaged murals.
 Since then, they have produced over 700 murals over the years!
 The website states that CAMP is a space where “where culture and dignity speak louder than the rules of private property or a lifestyle that puts profit before compassion, respect, and social justice.”
 As opposed to Balmy Alley, CAMP began with no specific theme in mind, instead prioritizing “social inclusiveness and aesthetic variety” and allowing participating artists to explore themes that fit those two realms.
 The organization prioritizes work from Bay Area artists, and continues to build the collection on a limited basis.
 Be sure to walk through on foot rather than attempting to get through in a car.

 Find the Clarion Alley Mural Project between 17th and 18th Streets and Mission and Valencia Streets in the Mission.

 4. The Box Shop

-The Box Shop is an artists’ collective, founded by Charles Gadeken over 20 years ago (you may know him from Entwined, a large light art installation that was on display in Golden Gate Park until this past April).
+The Box Shop is an artists’ collective, founded by Charles Gadeken over 20 years ago (you may know him from Entwined, a large light art installation that was on display in Golden Gate Park during the last 2 winter seasons).
 In addition to a huge warehouse that holds equipment for creating every type of art piece, the Box Shop also features 20 large shipping containers which serve as individual art studios for rent.
 As for the murals themselves, the goal is to cover every surface of the site with vibrant art pieces, all of which are commissioned by local artists.
 This beautification of the Box Shop is happening in conjunction with the India Basin neighborhood development plan.
 You can donate to the Box Shop here.